Macron courts Marseille voters; Climate activists in Paris

-PARIS (AP) — French President Emmanuel Macron is holding a major campaign rally in Marseille to try to draw in voters who supported a leftist candidate in the first round of France’s presidential election, ahead of Macron’s April 24 presidential runoff with far-right challenger Marine Le Pen.
+PARIS (AP) — French President Emmanuel Macron held a major campaign rally Saturday in Marseille, touting his environmental and climate accomplishments and future plans in a bid to draw in young voters who supported more politically extreme candidates in the first round of France’s presidential election.

-Voters in the multicultural southern French Mediterranean city — one which has often been associated with racism and gang violence — favored hard-left candidate Jean-Luc Melenchon against the centrist Macron in the April 10 first round of voting that knocked out 10 candidates.
-Melenchon came in third, after Macron and Le Pen.
+Citizens and especially millennials in Marseille, a multicultural southern French city on the Mediterranean, favored hard-left presidential candidate Jean-Luc Melenchon over the centrist Macron in the April 10 first round of voting.
+Marseille’s young voters, who leaned mainly to the far right and the far left last Sunday, are particularly engaged with climate issues — a point which Macron hoped to capitalize on in a rousing speech at the edge of the glistening sea.

+“I hear the anxiety that exists in a lot of our young people.
+I see young people, adolescents, who are fearful about our planet’s future,” he said.

+“The far-right represents a danger for our country.
+Don’t just hiss at it, knock it out,” he said, warning about the political dangers posed by overconfident supporters who abstain in the vital runoff vote.

-Le Pen spent Saturday reaching out to voters in Saint-Rémy-sur-Avre, a village in the northwestern France, where she visited an antiques market.
+Le Pen spent Saturday reaching out to voters in Saint-Rémy-sur-Avre, a village in northwestern France where she visited an antiques market.

 While campaigning Friday, both candidates were grilled over their differing stances on Muslim religious dress in public spaces — Le Pen wants to ban headscarves in France, a country that has Europe’s largest Muslim population.
 Both Le Pen and Macron were confronted by women in headscarves who asked why their clothing choices should be caught up in politics.

-Across France, protesters are railing against a host of issues ahead of the second and final presidential vote.
+Across France, protesters are railing against a host of issues ahead of the presidential runoff.

 Hundreds of activists from the environmental group XR are also asking both presidential candidates to make commitments to protect the environment.